Doors Windows

 How we secure doors in the digital age

-Those times when we broke the key in the door or waited outside because we had lost the key or ran home to open the door for visiting relatives will remain as stories "from our time".
+Those times of breaking the key in the door, or waiting outside because we lost the key, or running home to open it for visiting relatives, will remain as stories "from our times".
 Soon we will all be able to use digital locks.
-Access will be by using a code to open or close the door and can be changed whenever we want so that those who have found out can't get into the house.
-With modern technology and Wi-Fi connectivity, the phone will be able to be used as a key.
-Locking and unlocking can be operated remotely from anywhere in the world or by sending a time-limited access code to others.
-Digital solutions are everywhere, so it's hard not to find them here.
-Such open-locks are already being used in public spaces accessed by many people or in hotels, and it won't be long before they become commonplace.
+Access will be gained by using a code to open or close the door, and it can be changed whenever we want so that those who have learned the code can't gain access to the house.
+With modern technology and Wi-Fi connectivity, the phone can be used as a key.
+Locking and unlocking could be operated remotely from anywhere in the world or by transmitting an access code valid for a limited time to others.
+Digital solutions are present in all areas, it would be hard to miss them here.
+They are already being used in crowded public spaces or in hotels and it won't be long before they become commonplace.

 Digital locks